jvgiordano/OSSMM-Version-1/docs/01-introduction.md

 can affect costs.
 Currently, only one manufacturer—PolarCare—has provided comprehensive safety information for their Pro Strap, which costs approximately
 $37 or €36 (as of 04/2025).
 For comparison, generic commercial heart monitor straps without documentation can be purchased for less than $6 or €5.
+They can even be purchased for about $1 or €1 in some circumstances.
 All pricing reflects actual marketplace offerings rather than currency conversions.

+The repository will be updated with additional brand headband data and safety documentation as more manufacturers provide this information.

 <sup>a</sup> The Android device provides storage, time tracking, and processing
 capabilities for which it is well suited.
 Adding these functions directly to the